michaelzhiluo/starburst/README.md

 Our MILP experiments requires access to GUROBI, a popular mathematical optimization solver.
 However, Gurobi requires a license.
 We provide our license to the artifact evaluators in `gurobi.lic`.

+### Setup Gurobi

+We followed this link: https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer to setup Gurobi on our machines.
+This may vary across different distributions.

+It involved:
+- Installing Gurobi Optimizer
+- Retrieving and setting up Gurobi license, which is provided to artifact evaluators

 See `skyburst/notebooks/optimal_solver.ipynb` to run the MILP and evaluate it against Starburst and other baselines.
+Our experiments run the MILP for 8 hours, but we set it at 2 hours for the artifact evaluators.

+We also plot Gantt charts to show which jobs run on cluster and on cloud.
+Example provided below, with captions:

 ## Fig 14: Starburst w.r.t Bursty Workloads